 EXECUTIVE SUMMARY

 In Viet Nam, nearly 7% of the population live with some form of a disability – an estimated 6.2 million people in total.
-Although the Government of Viet Nam has made a strong commitment to support persons with disabilities, there is still a large gap between law and practice on employment for PWDs.
+Although the Government of Viet Nam has made a strong commitment to support persons with disabilities (PWDs), there is still a large gap between law and practice on employment for PWDs.
 In fact, people with disabilities continue to face many barriers and stigma in their daily lives, including barriers to employment.

 To support the formulation of the National Action Plan to assist PWDs for 2021-2030 in Viet Nam, UNDP together with MOLISA conducted this study, ‘Improving Employment Opportunities for Persons with Disabilities in Viet Nam’, to review the national policy framework on employment for PWDs against international best practices, including corporate practices, on employing PWDs in Viet Nam.

 The study uses qualitative methods to assess the employment of PWDs.
-Secondary qualitative sources include legal documents on vocational training, labour and employment for PWDs as well as available reports and research on employees with disabilities.
+Secondary qualitative sources include legal documents on vocational training, labour and employment for PWDs, as well as available reports and research on employees with disabilities.
 Primary qualitative information gathered through 29 interviews, focused on five target groups: (i) persons/employees with disabilities and families of persons with disabilities; (ii) entrepreneurs with disabilities; (iii) businesses; (iv) OPD leaders; and (v) Government officials, all providing detailed information related to the recruitment and employment of PWDs in Viet Nam.
 In-depth interviews were conducted in seven provinces/cities, including Ha Noi, Quang Tri, Thua Thien Hue, Da Nang, Quang Nam, Ho Chi Minh City and Can Tho.

 Based on the results of in-depth interviews, desk research and consultation workshops, the study identified the following five key challenges faced by PWDs in the labour market, including: